ltc-mweb/libmw/doc/Consensus.md

 * Signed owner messages must be in ascending order by their raw hashed value.
 ---

+#### PMMRs

+* After adding all kernels from a block to the end of the kernel MMR, the root must match the header's kernel root.
+* After adding all kernels from a block to the end of the kernel MMR, the size must match the header's kernel size.
+* After adding all outputs from a block to the end of the output MMR, the root must match the header's output root.
+* After adding all outputs from a block to the end of the output MMR, the size must match the header's output size.
+* After adding all rangeproofs from a block to the end of the rangeproof MMR, the root must match the header's rangeproof root.
+* After adding all rangeproofs from a block to the end of the rangeproof MMR, the size must match the header's output size.
+---

+#### UTXO LeafSet

+* TODO
+---

 #### Signatures

 * Each kernel must have a valid signature of the `signature_message` for the kernel's `commitment`.